educatedCaveman/SS-BAM/report.md

 There are several possibilities for why my results differ from expectations.

-1. my definition of efficiency differs from Simple-Shot.
+1. my definition of efficiency differs from Simple-Shot's.
 2. one or more of my assumptions is incorrect
 3. experimental design errors